mogulrajah/Heart_Disease/README.md

  - **Data Splitting**:
 Splitting the data into a train data to build the model and a test data to check if the model learnt on the data it was trained on.

+  - Model building and prediction:
+Building a logistic regression model, undertaking the prediction process and well as well as the K-means algorithm to further validate the model.